-For example, you might believe that the Queen of England is a real person, but simple knowledge of that fact doesn’t personally affect you.
+For example, you or I might believe that the Queen of England is a real person, but simple knowledge of that fact doesn’t personally affect you.
 Likewise, you might believe that Jesus died on the cross for your sins, but apart from trusting in him as your Savior and Lord, he reveals that you will not have eternal life.

-But he will not force us to trust him.
-We have the choice to accept or reject Jesus.
+John 3:16 speaks to all of us.
+We each have the choice to accept or reject Jesus.
 Yet he encourages each of us to accept his free offer of eternal life.

-If you would like to better understand the reason Jesus came to earth and died, as well as your role in his plan, we encourage you to read http://www.y-jesus.com/why_jesus1.php.
-You can also watch the video at www.knowgodpersonally.org.
+If you would like to better understand the reason Jesus came to earth and died, as well as your role in his plan, we encourage you to read “Is Jesus Relevant Today?”.

 If you would like to examine the evidence for Jesus’ resurrection see “Did Jesus Rise From the Dead?“.